Black Hole Response Theory and its Exact Shockwave Limit: Massless WQFT and the Shockwave at 0SF

 where we have chosen to exhibit the dependence on $G$ through the dimensionless function \be G f(\bperp{x}^{2}) = -\Gamma(-\eps)\frac{\kappa_D^2 (\bperp{x}^2)^\eps}{32\pi^{1-\eps}} = -G\Gamma(-\eps)\bigg(\frac{\bperp{x}^2}{4\euler^\mascheroni L^2}\bigg)^\eps\, . \ee

 All higher-order contributions to the static background vanish.
-To explain why this is the case, we find it useful first to consider the next-to-leading order diagram,\footnote{We have amputated the diagram and omitted the Fourier transform, as these elements are immaterial for the argument.}
+To explain why this is the case, we find it useful first to consider the next-to-leading order diagram,\footnote{{The vertex rules from interacting with the shockwave technically contributes an extra phase $e^{\I \ell_1 \cdot B}e^{\I \ell_2 \cdot B}=e^{\I k \cdot B}$, which can be factored out of the integral. }For simplicity, we haveomitted the Fourier transform and amputated the diagram, as these elements are immaterial for the argument.}

 where $\ell_2 = k - \ell_1$.
 Here, one quickly realises that the numerator,

 is forced to vanish: The expression has two open indices, but is quartic in $P^\mu$.
 Hence, every term invariably picks up at least one of the scalar products $P^2$, $P\cdot \ell_{1}$, or $P\cdot\ell_2$.
 As these all vanish by virtue of the delta functions or the null property of $P^\mu$, we immediately have $\mathcal{N}^{(2)}_{\mu\nu}(\ell_1,\ell_2) = 0$.
 To generalise this argument to higher orders, consider that the generic diagrams we would be dealing with take the form